top of page

 Blues

-Music style developed around the turn of the 20th century in the African-American communities of the southern United States.
+Early 20th-century music style developed in the African-American communities of the southern United States.
 It is perhaps jazz’s greatest influence.
 The word blues is a synonym for feeling sad.

 E.g. W. C. Handy, Bessie Smith, Leadbelly, Robert Johnson.